-When an employer that is established in a state other than Sweden posts workers to Sweden, the Posting of Workers Act (implementing Directive 96/71/EC into Sweden's national legislation) applies.
-According to the Act, the employer shall report postings and specify a contact person to be registered in Sweden, unless the activities in Sweden are intended to continue for not more than five days.
+When an employer that is established in a state other than Sweden posts workers to Sweden, the Posting of Workers Act (Sw.
+Utstationeringslagen) implementing Directive 96/71/EC into Sweden's national legislation applies.

+According to the Act, the employer shall report postings and specify a contact person to be registered in Sweden.
 The register is maintained by the Swedish Work Environment Authority.
 If an employer fails to report postings and specify a contact person, a financial penalty will be imposed.
-When posting workers to Sweden, the employer is required to comply with certain provisions in several Swedish statutes including, inter alia, the Annual Leave Act, the Work Environment Act, the Working Hours Act and the Discrimination Act.
+When posting workers to Sweden, the employer is required to comply with certain provisions in several Swedish statutes including, inter alia, the Annual Leave Act (Sw.
+Semesterlagen), the Work Environment Act (Sw.
+Arbetsmiljölagen), the Working Hours Act (Sw.
+Arbetstidslagen) and the Discrimination Act (Sw.
+Diskrimineringslag).